mainsail-crew/sonar/README.md

 ### Options

+    disable_service: false

+If set to "true" service will exit on startup, use this option to disable Sonar service. \
+It will restart on reboot but exiting as long you don't change it to false.

     persistant_log: false

 This option allows you to store a persistant log file "/var/log/sonar.log" if set to "true" \